drewparli/tictactoe/README.md

-# tictactoe
+# TicTacToe
-TicTacToe in different languages
+I have written `TicTacToe` in different programming languages which can be played in a shell.

+# Done
+- Java

+# TODO
+- Python